Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool runs a small verification plan of concrete live checks and summarizes support for a hypothesis.
-It distinguishes from siblings like verify_claim, estimate_market, and compare_competitors by specifying use cases.
+The description clearly states the tool's purpose: 'Run a small verification plan made of concrete live checks and summarize whether a hypothesis is supported.'
+It specifies the verb (run verification plan) and resource (hypothesis test), and explicitly distinguishes from siblings like verify_claim, estimate_market, and compare_competitors.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.